willconno/DateFormatter/README.md

 # DateFormatter

-Simple ISO 8601 date formatting library for Android.
+Simple ISO 8601 date formatting library for ClientVault products.
+Formatted as yyyy-mm-dd'T'hh:MM:ssZZZZ.
+May not be usefult for other applications

 ## Usage